chan099/gds/README.md

 * I would evaluate and possibly use the supermarket cookbook for Nginx and sudo in the real world, but just sticking with basic hand written ones for this exercise.
 * The vagrant user and admins group are not created as it's not stated to do so, I would add them as part of this build.
 * The webapp runs with a horrible execute resource as root, I would not do either of those in the real world but was wasting too much time getting it daemonized as a non-priveleged user.
-* Also in the webapp cookbook is an execute statement for the Ubuntu ufw firewall config, in the real world I would have created a seperate cookbook for this with proper file management (or used a community cookbook).
+* Also in the webapp cookbook is an execute statement for the Ubuntu ufw firewall config, in the real world I would have created a separate cookbook for this with proper file management (or used a community cookbook).
 It also turns out it was not needed as ufw is inactive as default.
 * For some reason the Hello World app doesn't always output Hello World but seems to always output the 200 OK header.

 # Instructions